ASAG-ISCAS/BdryReach/README.md

 plt::show();
 ```
 ### 2.2.6 Results Display
-**We employ both BdryReach and CORA to compute the outer-approximation of the reachable set starting from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval [0, 6.74] (in seconds).
-The blue region represents the results obtained by the BdryReach, while the red region corresponds to the results of CORA.
-It is evident that the outer-approximation computed by BdryReach exhibits significantly higher accuracy compared to CORA.**
+**We employ both BdryReach and CORA to compute the outer-approximations of the reachable set starting from the initial region ([1.23, 1.57], [2.34, 2.46]) over the time interval [0, 6.74] (in seconds).
+The blue region represents the results obtained by BdryReach, while the red region corresponds to the results of CORA.
+It is evident that the outer-approximations computed by BdryReach exhibit significantly higher accuracy compared to CORA.**
 <p align="center">
   <img src=result_picture/2.2.6.png>
 </p>